On the Convergence of Continual Federated Learning Using Incrementally Aggregated Gradients: CONCLUSIONS AND FUTURE WORK

-We propose the novel C-FLAG algorithm which consists of a presented the convergence analysis of C-FLAG, which is a novel CFL framework.
+We proposed the novel C-FLAG algorithm, which is a replay-memory based federated strategy that combines the edge-based gradient updates on memory and aggregated gradients on the current data.
+We also presented the convergence analysis of C-FLAG.
 In C-FLAG, the server initiates the transition between tasks at clients, while the previous task data is selectively sampled into a memory buffer for each client.
 The global parameter update of C-FLAG is an aggregation of a single step on memory and a delayed gradient-based local step on the current data at each client.
 We demonstrate that the convergence on the previous task is largely dependent on the suppression of the catastrophic forgetting term.
 We extend the analysis further by optimizing the catastrophic forgetting term and derive adaptive learning rates that ensure seamless continual learning.
 Empirically, we show that C-FLAG outperforms the baselines w.r.t. metrics such as accuracy and forgetting in a task-incremental setup.
-The limitations of CFLAG include the need to store data in the memory.
+The limitations of C-FLAG include the need to store data in the memory.
 However, since each client maintains its memory buffer at the edge, privacy constraints are not violated.
 C-FLAG requires an additional communication for obtaining the average memory gradients $\mgrad{f}{}{}{}$ and the average gradients of the clients on current data $\grad{g}{}$ at the beginning of each server round.